T-cell lymphoma: Diagnosis

 The diagnosis of T-cell lymphoma varies largely between the subtypes.
-Some subtypes like anaplastic large-cell lymphoma have an exceptional diagnostic rate however, for a majority of T-cell lymphoma subtypes the diagnosis is often flawed due to the difficulty to culture damaged lymphoma cells and the overall low frequency of cases compared to other Non-Hodgkin lymphoma.
+Some subtypes like anaplastic large-cell lymphoma have an exceptional diagnostic rate; however, for a majority of T-cell lymphoma subtypes, the diagnosis is often flawed due to the difficulty to culture damaged lymphoma cells and the overall low frequency of cases compared to other Non-Hodgkin lymphoma.
 The current and most accurate diagnosis used across most subtypes is a biopsy in which fresh tissue that is suspected to be affected by the lymphoma is collected from the patient to be closely examined by pathology laboratories.
-Other diagnostic methods are specific to the type of T-cell lymphoma, physical examination of skin or lymph nodes is common for cutaneous subtypes of T-cell lymphoma whilst others may be diagnosed using blood tests.
-Series of scans such as CT scan, MRI, ultrasounds, and even X-rays may also be used for diagnostic purposes.
+Other diagnostic methods are specific to the type of T-cell lymphoma; physical examination of skin or lymph nodes is common for cutaneous subtypes of T-cell lymphoma whilst others may be diagnosed using blood tests.
+A series of scans such as CT scan, MRI, ultrasounds, and even X-rays may also be used for diagnostic purposes.

 Treatment

 A diagram portraying an allogenic stem cell transplant.

 Treatment for T-cell lymphoma varies widely due to the large variability in the subtypes.
 Due to the lack of research performed in understanding the nature of T-cell lymphoma pathogenesis, a majority of cases will often have poor outcomes for the treatment or will relapse.
-However, new research into new therapy methods have been made to help reduce the mortality rates and risk of relapse.
+However, new research into new therapy methods has been made to help reduce the mortality rates and risk of relapse.

 Chemotherapy

 Chemotherapy is a drug treatment that involves the use of one or more anti-cancer drugs and is currently the most common treatment method used across all subtypes.
-T-cell lymphoma is typically treated using the CHOP regimen in which four anti-cancer drugs; cyclophosphamide, doxorubicin, vincristine, and prednisone are used in combination at a relatively high dosage.
+T-cell lymphoma is typically treated using the CHOP regimen in which four anti-cancer drugs: cyclophosphamide, doxorubicin, vincristine, and prednisone are used in combination at a relatively high dosage.
 However, outcomes of the CHOP regimen are often poor with high relapse rates.
-Other less common chemotherapy regime which can also be used include; DHAP (dexamethasone, high-dose cytarabine, and cisplatin) and ICE (ifosfamide, carboplatin, etoposide), however, the outcomes of these treatments are often similar to or worse than the CHOP regimen.
-In order to improve these outcomes chemotherapy has often been used in conjunction with radiotherapy followed by stem cell transplants.
+Other less common chemotherapy regimens which can also be used include: DHAP (dexamethasone, high-dose cytarabine, and cisplatin) and ICE (ifosfamide, carboplatin, etoposide); however, the outcomes of these treatments are often similar to or worse than the CHOP regimen.
+In order to improve these outcomes, chemotherapy has often been used in conjunction with radiotherapy followed by stem cell transplants.

 Radiotherapy

 Radiotherapy is the use of radiation to eradicate cancer.
-As the electron beams in radiotherapy only penetrate to the level of the dermis, it is a common method of treatment for skin lymphoma which may only occur locally such as Cutaneous T-cell lymphoma, however, it is not recommended for patients with systemic lymphoma conditions.
+As the electron beams in radiotherapy only penetrate to the level of the dermis, it is a common method of treatment for skin lymphoma which may only occur locally such as Cutaneous T-cell lymphoma; however, it is not recommended for patients with systemic lymphoma conditions.